-While most of us likely see ourselves as capable and personable professionals, conflicts will no doubt arrive within the workplace.
-This is just an expected part of the job, therefore, an ideal employee is not expected to have no conflicts but be able to deal with the conflicts themselves.
+While most of us likely see ourselves as capable and personable professionals, conflicts will no doubt arise within the workplace.
+Different personalities, styles of work and stressful situations make conflict inevitable.
+Therefore, an ideal employee is not expected to have no conflicts but rather be able to deal with the conflicts themselves.
 When a conflict does come up, these professionals are able to address it in a effective manner that does not affect productivity, satisfies all parties involved and requires no further mediation.